kubernetes/community/contributors/design-proposals/job.md

 For restart policy `Never` we count actual pod failures (reflected in `.status.failed` field).
 With restart policy `OnFailure` we take an approximate value of pod restarts (as reported in `.status.containerStatuses[*].restartCount`).
+When `.spec.parallelism` is set to a value higher than 1, the failures are an overall number (as coming from `.status.failed`) because the controller does not hold information about failures coming from separate pods.

 ## Implementation